n8thangreen/n8thangreen.github.io/about.md

 permalink: /about/
 ---

-Statistician, modoller and science writer
+Statistician, modeller and science writer

 ### More Information